hroderick/GetAndCleanDataCourseProject/CodeBook.md

 ## Measure Columns

 All measures have been sumarrized to give the average of all observations for a given subject and activity.
-Of available measures, only those providing mean or standard deviation values were included
+Of available measures, only those providing mean or standard deviation values were included.
+All measures are normalized and bounded within [-1,1]

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.